 As Bruce Levenson was achieving his success he did so largely while based in the Washington DC area, with Levenson being employed at the Washington Star when he studied for a law degree at the city’s American University.
 It was in Washington DC that Levenson and partner Ed Peskowitz embarked on the founding of the Oil Express newsletter in a store room, according to legend (and his Wikipedia article).
 From the founding of the Oil Express the United Communications Group, now better known as UCG, a company that has led to a number of other companies being formed, including the GasBuddy app.

-Levenson has recently been working closely with his wife Karen to ensure the legacy of his success is felt in Washington DC and across Maryland.
 The opening of the School for Philanthropy and Non Profit Leadership at the University of Maryland will probably leave the longest lasting mark of the work of Bruce and Karen Levenson.
 The school is designed to allow students interested in social entrepreneurship to be immersed in the subject at undergraduate and graduate levels.
 Amongst the objectives of this school is the high level of practical work the students undertake working with programs within the Washington DC and Maryland area.
 As the reach of the school is expanded the students will embark on work with programs at a global level that will include the chance to work in areas of Africa and India to bring the latest techniques and theories to the programs being operated in these areas.